 Instructions

-- In a large bowl, combine flour, cornstarch,powdered sugar, baking powder, and salt.Stir or whisk to evenly distribute ingredients and break up any lumps.
+- In a large mixing bowl, whisk together the flour, cornstarch, powdered sugar, almond flour, baking powder, and salt until evenly combined and free of lumps.

-- Use a 2”/5cm cookie/biscuit cutter to cut desired shapes.
-In half the cookies, use a small round cutter (1/2” – 1”/1-2cm)to cut out a round in the center.
-The large side of a piping tip works great for this.
+- Use a 2-inch (5cm) cookie cutter to cut out shapes.
+In half of the cookies, cut a small center hole using a ½–1 inch (1–2cm) round cutter or the wide end of a piping tip.

-- Bake for 9-11 minutes until just dry to touch and browned at the edges.
+- Place cookies 1 inch (2.5cm) apart on the prepared baking sheets.
+Bake for 9–11 minutes, or until the cookies are just dry to the touch and slightly golden around the edges.

 Leave a Reply